-Created in 2008 by the CMS Beyond Fifty Campaign, the Education in Music Award is a cash prize awarded to recognize established and on-going, imaginative and effective programs of engagement by higher education music faculty members that further education in music with local or area organizations (e.g., schools, civic associations, faith organizations).
+Created in 2008 by the CMS Beyond Fifty Campaign, the Education in Music Award is a stipend that recognizes established and ongoing, imaginative and effective programs of engagement by higher education music faculty members that advance education in music with local or area organizations (e.g., schools, civic associations, faith organizations).
+Additionally, for the 2023-2024 Award, a second stipend will recognize programs by higher education music faculty members who have implemented programs of engagement on an international scale.

 Eligibility

-All individual higher education music faculty, groups of faculty, and music units (i.e., conservatories, departments, schools) are eligible to apply for The Education in Music Award.
+All individual higher education music faculty, groups of faculty, and music units (e.g., conservatories, departments, schools) are eligible to apply for The Education in Music Award.

-- Established and on-going programs are welcome to apply for the Award.
-New programs are encouraged to apply for a Community Engagement Seed Grant Award, details concerning which will be found here.
+• Established and ongoing programs are welcome to apply for the Award.
+New programs are encouraged to apply for a Community Engagement Seed Grant Award

 Project Narratives

-Because the selection of proposals is based upon materials submitted, it is important to write a project narrative that can be understood and evaluated fairly.
+Because the selection of proposals is based upon submitted materials, it is important to write a project narrative that can be understood and evaluated fairly.
 The purpose of the narrative is to convey to the review committee the type of interactions that are occurring in the community setting and how your specific project is innovative and exemplifies the principles of effective and meaningful community engagement in music.
-The narrative, including all of the parts below, may be up to five pages and should be double-spaced in at least an 11-point font with 1" margins.

 1. Program, Goals, and Objectives - Describe the program and its goals and objectives.
 When was this program created?
 What is it about this program that is innovative?

 3. Sustainability - How has this program been sustained and supported to this point?
 What is the total budget of the program and how is this budget being spent?
-Are their any dollar or in-kind matches, either singly or continuing?
+Are there any dollar or in-kind matches, either one-time or continuing?
 How will this program be sustained in the future?

 4. Applicant's Background/History - What makes the faculty member qualified to engage in this program?
 Describe any past engagement experiences that relate to the program.

-5. Evaluation Method - What evidence exists that the program is meetings its goals?
+5. Evaluation Method - What evidence exists that the program is meeting its goals?
 How do you measure the success of the program and its impact on the community?

 6. Project Timeline Identifying Key Activities - Describe how the program has unfolded over time and how it is projected to develop in the future.
 How might receiving the Education in Music Award support and further the success of the program?